M. Stanley Whittingham: Research

-Whittingham and his boss, Fred Gamble, PhD, conceived the intercalation electrode.
+Whittingham, in a multidisciplinary group led by Fred Gamble, PhD, conceived the intercalation electrode.
 Exxon manufactured Whittingham's lithium-ion battery in the 1970s, based on a titanium disulfide cathode and a lithium-aluminum anode.
 The battery had high energy density and the diffusion of lithium ions into the titanium disulfide cathode was reversible, making the battery rechargeable.
 In addition, titanium disulfide has a particularly fast rate of lithium ion diffusion into the crystal lattice.
-Exxon threw its resources behind the commercialization of a Li/LiClO_{4}/ TiS_{2} battery.
-However, safety concerns led Exxon to end the project.
+Exxon threw its resources behind the commercialization of a Li/LiBX/ TiS_{2} battery.
+However, The small market size led Exxon to end the project, and license the technology to 3 companies, one in each of the USA, Japan and Germany.
 Whittingham and his team continued to publish their work in academic journals of electrochemistry and solid-state physics.
 He left Exxon in 1984, following Gamble to Schlumberger where he worked as a manager.
 In 1988, he became Professor at the Chemistry Department, Binghamton University, U.S. to pursue his academic interests.

 "All these batteries are called intercalation batteries.
 It’s like putting jam in a sandwich.
 In the chemical terms, it means you have a crystal structure, and we can put lithium ions in, take them out, and the structure’s exactly the same afterwards," Whittingham said.
 "We retain the crystal structure.
 That’s what makes these lithium batteries so good, allows them to cycle for so long."